Light as a feather, not too sweet, tender and moist Angel Food Cake is possible with the right ingredients and, especially, with the right technique.

 Pastry Chef tips for making a great Angel Food Cake

-- Use a clean bowl and whisk, a tiny bit of grease will collapse the egg whites.
+- Use a clean bowl and whisk, a tiny bit of grease can collapse the egg whites.

-- Whip the whites on medium/medium high and don’t add the sugar until the whites reach soft peak, then add slowly.
+- Whip the whites on medium/medium high and don’t add the sugar until the whites reach soft peak, then add the sugar slowly.

 - Use a tube pan so the cake bakes from the middle and sides.